Weighted blankets are becoming more and more popular, and many people use them as a way to relieve stress and improve sleep.

-Moreover, it can help reduce symptoms of separation anxiety, as well as helping to build up a gradual tolerance to fear and phobias.
+Moreover, it can help reduce symptoms of separation anxiety, as well as build up a gradual tolerance to fear and phobias.

 In fact, weighted blankets are a great natural alternative to anti-anxiety medications, which can make your dog lethargic and might even have some negative side effects.